 Green Bay Packers quarterback Aaron Rodgers, the 2011 MVP, was the latest big-name player to go out, sidelined for who knows how long by a broken collarbone after being sacked during his team's first possession Monday night.
-The Packers' opponent in that game, the Chicago Bears, already were without their preferred starting quarterback, Jay Cutler, whose groin was injured when he was sacked a couple of weeks earlier.

 Teams such as the Browns, Bills and Eagles have trotted out three starting QBs apiece.
 Reggie Wayne, Vince Wilfork, Jerod Mayo, Julio Jones, Brian Cushing, Sam Bradford and Geno Atkins are among the key players done for the season.
 Ryan Clady, Aqib Talib, Russell Okung, DeMarcus Ware, Michael Vick missed time, too.

 Yes, injuries are an inevitable part of the game.
 So are, increasingly, other goings-on, and in this day and age, the world finds out more and more about the less-pleasant stuff.